otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/game-development-stream/04-enemy-shaders-tween.md

 ### Task One

 Implement movement for the worm.
-The worm should change direction when it collides with a wall or is at the edge of a platform.
+The worm should change direction when it collides with a wall or reaches the edge of a platform.

 ---